Tomasmakaj/Real-Estate-App/README.md

-Front end created using ReactJs for & CSS.
+Front end created using ReactJs & CSS.
 Each component had its CSS stating from the NavBar, Hero Component, Best Component & Footer.
 In the footer we linked both our GitHub & Linkedin pages.